JohnOCFII/RailCore/slicers/PrusaSlicer/README.md

 - The start GCODE includes a two-stage startup.

-  - The bed is heated to requested temp, and the hot-end is heated to 130C.
-This is below the temperature where many filaments will drip, which can cause issues in bed probing with the Precision Piezo Orion.
+  - The bed is heated to requested temp, and the hot-end is heated to 150C.
+This is below the temperature where many filaments will drip, which can cause issues in bed probing with certain probes such as the Precision Piezo Orion.
 Once the hot-end reaches 150C, check to see if there is any filament hanging from the hot-end from previous prints, and pull it off with a tweezers or similar device before the Home-all is executed.
   - A `G28` is called to perform a Home-all
-  - After the Home-all, `G32` is called three times to perform the Z-leveling (Bed tramming)
+  - After the Home-all, `G32` is called twice to perform the Z-leveling (Bed tramming)
+  - After the two passes of tramming, a `G28 Z` to home Z is executed
   - After the Z-leveling, the hot-end is heated up to the requested hot-end temperature.
 Once heating is completed, a purge line is printed, and the actual print begins.

 - There is a conditional in the filament config that adds a Pressure Advance statement `M572 D0 S0.07` to the GCODE if the configuration is used on a RAILCORE as seen by the printer definition.

+# Notes for PrusaSlicer configuration updated October 12, 2020

+* Generated with PrusaSlicer v2.2.0+
+* Tramming is performed two times (down from three) and a Home Z is performed after tramming
+* Various small changes throughout configs - Highlighted changed include:
+* * Changed bottom layers from 4 to 3 in 0.20mm Normal 300ZL profile
+* Now what?

 # Notes for PrusaSlicer configuration updated December 24, 2019